uav-gaming/boxes/README.md

 ### Colmena

-To build the nodes locally, you need `git-crypt` and the key to decrypt the credentials stored in the repo:
+To build the production nodes locally, you need `git-crypt` and the key to decrypt the credentials stored in the repo:

 ```bash
 git crypt unlock <key file you received>